 - Take photos of the damage done to the car as well as the scene of the accident;

 - Collect contact information from any witnesses; and

 - Obtain a copy of the police report.

 Contact an Experienced Car Accident Attorney Today

-If you live in Pennsylvania and were recently injured in a hit and run accident, please contact The Law Offices of Michael T. Van Der Veen at 215-546-1000 to schedule a free consultation with a dedicated car accident attorney.
+If you live in Pennsylvania and were recently injured in a hit and run accident, please contact van der Veen, Hartshorn, and Levin at 215-515-6892 to schedule a free consultation with a dedicated car accident attorney.